wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 classes of write ordering must be enforced: First, the log entry must be persisted onto NVM before dirty items does, because otherwise, if a crash happens after a dirty item is written back and before its corresponding undo log entry, there is no way to recover from such failure.
 Second, all dirty items must be persisted before the commit record is written on the NVM log.
-If not, the .
+If not, the system cannot guarantee the persistence of committed transactions, since unflushed dirty items will be lost on a failure.
 Without significant hardware addition, in order to enforce persistence ordering on current platforms, programmers must issue a special instruction sequence which flushes the dirty cache line